 chmod 755 (you allow everyone to read and execute the file, and the file owner is allowed to write to the file as well)

-hown root:wheel (root is a the super user and wheel is a group of super users)
+chown root:wheel (root is a superuser and wheel is a group of super users)

-Before starting any process below you must Disable System Integrity Protection but if you have never disabled System Integrity Protection then you don’t need to repair permissions at all.
+Before starting any process below, you must Disable System Integrity Protection, but if you have never disabled System Integrity Protection, then you do not need to repair permissions at all.